 To fully immerse yourself in the shag and learn the history behind the dance, visit the Ocean Drive Beach & Golf Resort, home to the Shagger’s Hall of Fame.

-Society of Stranders Fall Migration
+Society of Stranders Shag Festivals

 Every year, North Myrtle Beach is host to the National Shag Dance Competition, which first took place in 1984.
 Held over two weekends early in the year, you can attend as a spectator and watch contestants dance or sign up to go toe to toe with some of the best shaggers after learning a thing or two on our dance floor.
 Qualifying rounds are in January and the finals in March.